tonypdmtr/68hc08/asm8.md

      so many bytes of stack.
-Unlike `:SPFREE` which is related to the automatically updated `:SPCHECK` during any `#SPAUTO` directive, `:PSP` is only updated manually with the `#PSP` directive, and can be used locally (eg., around a sub-routine call) to free the number of stack bytes for only a specific section of code (eg., whatever parameters were pushed on the stack for use by the sub-routine).
+Unlike `:SPFREE` which is related to the automatically updated `:SPCHECK` during any `#SPAUTO` directive, `:PSP` is only updated manually with the `#PSP` directive, and can be used locally (eg., after a subroutine call that passes some parameters on the stack) to free just the number of stack bytes for that specific section of code.
+     Simply, place a `#PSP` directive right before stacking the subroutine parameters, call the function, and follow with `AIS #:PSP` to remove the parms.

 -   `:SP1` returns the current offset of the `#SP` or `#SP1` directives (like `:SP`), but also adds one only if we're currently in the `#SP1` mode.
 This value is always the true effective offset for both `#SP` and `#SP1` modes.

 -   `:AB` returns the number of Address Bytes (useful for stack offsets).
-2 for normal, 3 for MMU
+It returns 2 for normal mode, or 3 for MMU mode.
+This can be used primarily to correctly and automatically refer to caller stack regardless of the MMU mode being active or not.
+It can also be used to allocate storage for pointers and to calculate offsets into a pointer table regardless of mode.

 -   `:X` returns the current offset of the `#X` directive.

--   `:YEAR` returns the year at assembly time (e.g., 2019) Hint: Use `:YEAR\100`
+-   `:YEAR` returns the year at assembly time (e.g., 2020) Hint: Use `:YEAR\100`
      for two-digit year.

 -   `:MONTH` returns the month at assembly time (e.g., 2)